OBOAcademy/obook/docs/howto/create-ontology-from-scratch.md

 ### Starting point
 Our starting point was the raw OMIA data.

-- We got a list of breeds from DADIS
-- The list includes name of the breed, transboundary name, species, country, and more
+- We got a list of breeds from DAD-IS, which includes name of the breed, transboundary name, species, country, and more
 - We first had to understand the data and how the different pieces of data relate to each other.
-For example, some breed names are the same, but refer to either different species and/or different countries
+  - Some breed names are the same, but refer to either different species and/or different countries
-- a single concept needs to include the name of the breed, the species, and the country
   - Several breeds share a common "transboundary name", which represent the original breed from which they come from
+- We needed to determine what a single concept / an indentifiable term would be
+  - In order to define a single breed, we needed to include the name of the breed, the transboundary name (when applicable), the species, and the country
+- We needed to understand the metadata and how each concepts relate to each other
+  - 'breed' is an instance of 'species', therefore 'species' should be the parent term of 'breeds' (using a _is_a_ relation)
-- these transboundary should be the parent term of these breeds
+  - when applicable, 'transboundary' should be the parent term of 'breeds'
-- Concept of "species": is "species" equivalent to the NCBI Taxon representing "species"?
-Are breeds an instance of "species"?
+  - Note about the concept of "species": is "species" equivalent to the NCBI Taxon representing "species"?

-Design decision: Since `species` represents the same concept as ‘species’ in NCBI, then the ontology should be built ‘on top of’ NCBI terms to avoid confusion of concepts and to avoid conflation of terms with the same concept
+    Design decision: Since `species` represents the same concept as ‘species’ in NCBI, the ontology should be built ‘on top of’ NCBI terms to avoid confusion of concepts and to avoid conflation of terms with the same concept

 Warnings based on our experience: